Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 When I want to go for a drive and photograph some of these locations, I’ll identify a small geographic area based on lighting, time of year, and so on.

-Within that geographic area, I’ll identify potential places to camp out based on my Campground icons.
-I’ll want to make sure I have access to the locations I want to photograph from that campground (looking at roads and trails) and that I have the appropriate photo gear with me.
+I’ll identify potential places to camp out within that geographic area based on my Campground icons.
+I’ll want to ensure I have access to the locations I want to photograph from that campground (looking at roads and trails) and have the appropriate photo gear with me.